ysumit52/Express-Typescript-Docker-K8/README.md

 rm *.*
 ```

-## create the config file in YAML to deploy 2048 game pod into the cluster
+## create the config file in YAML to deploy application pod into the cluster
 copy all the kubernetes template in the CloudShell